Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 This kayak tour is called the Power challenge circle tour - I do not do power challenges ;)

-There is another tour Family-Friendly 3-Hour Guideless Robinson Crusoe Kayaking Tour which was more up my alley, but they wanted to include kayaking in the sea.
+There is another tour, Family-Friendly 3-Hour Guideless Robinson Crusoe Kayaking Tour, which was more up my alley, but they wanted to include sea kayaking.

 My husband kayaking in the calm canals

-I have tried kayaking in a calm sea in Ísafjörður in the Westfjords, but as they wanted to do the more challenging tour I went for a visit to my sister as we don't see each other often as we live in different towns in Iceland.
+I have tried kayaking in a calm sea in Ísafjörður in the Westfjords, but since they wanted to do the more challenging tour, I went to visit my sister, as we don't see each other often, since we live in different towns in Iceland.

 Here I left my friends when I saw them disappear into the canals on their way to the sea

-Or you can follow route 1 and drive down to Stokkseyri from Selfoss town.
+Or you can take route one and drive to Stokkseyri from Selfoss.